con2/edegal/README.md

-# Work in progress

-Please hold tight as we rewrite the backend in Python 3 and the frontend in TypeScript.

-The "legacy" branch, with a Node.js backend and MongoDB as the database, can still be found at [japsu/edegal-legacy](https://github.com/japsu/edegal-legacy).
-See a demo of `edegal-legacy` at [uusi.kuvat.aniki.fi](http://uusi.kuvat.aniki.fi/).

 # Edegal – A web picture gallery

 Edegal is a web picture gallery written in Python 3 and TypeScript and designed with performance and scalability in mind.